llavaud/kbt/README.md

 This script allow to list and export kibana resources like search, visualization and dashboard.

+You can export everything you want from Kibana interface, but if you want to setup a cronjob to do regular backup or just do it in CLI, this is the right tool to use.

 ## Table of contents
 * [Installation](#installation)
   * [Package (favourite)](#package)